 Seaborn data visualization library is also based on Matplotlib.
 If you are looking for some more advanced options for your work, try this python library.
 It comes with a fully-featured interface for drawing attractive and informative statistical graphics.
 Its API for creating KDE-based visualizations is more concise than others.

 Seaborn is working hard to make visualization a central part of understanding and exploring data.
 Its dataset-oriented plotting functions run on data frames carrying whole datasets.
-Seaborn internally perform the necessary semantic mapping and statistical aggregation to provide informative plots.
-Lastly, Seaborn is fully integrated with PyData stack including support for numpy and pandas data structures.
+Seaborn internally performs the necessary semantic mapping and statistical aggregation to provide informative plots.
+Lastly, Seaborn is fully integrated with the PyData stack including support for NumPy and pandas data structures.

-Plotly is a web-based data visualizations toolkit that comes with unique functionalities such as dendrograms, 3D charts and also contour plots, which is not very common in other libraries.
+Plotly is a web-based data visualization toolkit that comes with unique functionalities such as dendrograms, 3D charts, and also contour plots, which is not very common in other libraries.
 It has a great API offering scatter plots, line charts, bar charts, error bars, box plots, and other visualizations.
 Plotly can even be accessed from a Python Notebook.